mikeNieto/dotfiles/README.md

 - Then copy from the zsh the file `.zshrc` to the home folder

-- Finally copy the content pf the `custom` forder to the `.oh-my-zsh/custom` folder
+- Finally copy the content of the `custom` forder to the `.oh-my-zsh/custom` folder